 Quick Answer

-Yes, Alberta AISH recipients can and should apply for the federal Disability Tax Credit.
+Yes, Alberta AISH recipients can consider applying for the federal Disability Tax Credit.
 AISH (provincial) and DTC (federal) are separate programs with different tests.
 Approval for one does not impact the other.
-DTC approval unlocks RDSP grants, bonds up to $90,000 lifetime, and the Canada Disability Benefit.
-Shelter retroactive DTC lump sums in an RDSP to protect AISH.
+DTC approval may support RDSP grant and bond access, subject to program limits, and may support Canada Disability Benefit eligibility.
+Review any prior-year DTC refund or adjustment against AISH, RDSP, and tax rules before use.

 Two Separate Programs